 - Unusual swelling, soreness, or redness around the surgical site

 - Extreme pain that can’t be controlled with medication

 Sadly, many HAIs are missed by physicians and medical professionals, leading to a cascade of health crises that leave a patient with permanent disability or loss of function.

 Contact LawMD to Discuss Your Medical Malpractice Claim

-If you have suffered a hospital-acquired infection or any other type of infection related to a medical procedure, a Washington, D.C. hospital-acquired infection lawyer can help.
+If you have suffered a hospital-acquired infection or any other type of infection related to a medical procedure, a hospital-acquired infection lawyer can help.
 Our attorneys are aggressive trial lawyers who understand what it takes to overcome the challenges of taking on doctors, lawyers, and big insurance companies.
 Many of our attorneys are also licensed medical professionals.
 This provides them with valuable insight into both the legal and medical aspects of your claim.

-Call us today at (888) 695-2963 to speak to a Washington, D.C. hospital infection lawyer about your case.
+Call us today at (888) 695-2963 to speak to a hospital infection lawyer about your case.
 You can also get in touch through our online contact form.